Biohybrid system: Examples

-These examples showcase not only the feasibility but the versatility of biohybrid systems across disciplines.

 Challenges and limitations

 As with many technologies that involve living systems, biohybrid systems raise important ethical and biomedical questions.
 Cell sourcing remains a key issue, particularly when embryonic or animal-derived cells are used.
 Long-term viability is another concern—living tissues must be kept alive with nutrients and oxygen, and they often degrade or elicit immune responses when implanted.

 Powering these biological parts presents logistical and ethical hurdles as well.
 Systems must either include internal mechanisms for nutrient delivery or be supported externally, which can limit portability and independence.

 Future directions

 Researchers are exploring self-directed, self-regulated organ substitutes and regenerative implants that can respond to their surroundings in real-time.
-These systems may be integrated with artificial intelligence to make them adjust to stimuli and coordinate complex behaviours.
+These systems may be integrated with artificial intelligence to make them adjust to stimuli and coordinate complex behaviors.

-Future potential applications are wearable biohybrid systems for rehabilitation, space medicine devices for long-duration missions, and implantable devices that fully integrate into human physiology.
+Future potential applications are wearable biohybrid systems for rehabilitation, space medicine devices for long-duration missions, and implantable devices that integrate into human physiology.